Non-FMLA Medical Leave of Absence

-This policy applies to all eligible Faculty and Professional Staff Members, excluding any Professional Staff Members affiliated with a collective bargaining unit.
+This policy applies to all benefit eligible Faculty and Professional Staff Members, excluding any Professional Staff Members governed by language in their collective bargaining unit agreement.

 The Executive Vice President, Treasurer and Chief Operating Officer is the Drexel University official responsible for the administration of this policy.

-Faculty and Professional Staff Members may request a Medical Leave of Absence for up to 90 calendar days in a 12-month period for one of the following reasons:
+- Faculty and Professional Staff Members may request a Medical Leave of Absence for up to 90 calendar days in a 12-month period for one or more of the following reasons:

 - a Faculty or Professional Staff Member's own chronic health condition, including disability due to pregnancy and/or post-partum;

 - the birth and care of a Faculty or Professional Staff Member's newborn child (leave must conclude within 12 months after birth);